gmontoya/lilac/README.md

 `# creates the dockers for all the federations`

-`# some values in the script can be changed according to the resources available, e.g., `NumberOfBuffers`, `MaxDirtyBuffers`, `ResultSetMaxRows`
+`# some values in the script can be changed according to the resources available, e.g., NumberOfBuffers, MaxDirtyBuffers, ResultSetMaxRows`

 `$ ./createSingleEndpointContainers.sh`